 Skip to main content

-The dynamic fork is a powerful feature in Conductor that can be used to run parallel executions of the task with dynamism.
+The dynamic fork is used to run parallel executions of the task with dynamism.
 Think of this as Conductor’s equivalent of stream parallel processing in Java:

 arrayItems.stream().parallel().forEach(item -> process(item));

-4. Other Conductor Task Types - This can also be used for other task types such as EVENT, HUMAN, etc.
+4. Other Conductor Task Types - This can also be used for other task types such as EVENT, WAIT, etc.

 Running Simple Tasks using Dynamic Fork

-forkTaskInputsArray of inputs - a task will be executed for each of the inputs
+forkTaskInputsArray of inputs - a task will be executed for each input.

 In this example, each task will be executed with the following input: